-Find that there is evidence of no more than 12,600 square feet of pre-existing cultivation on the property, find that the Commission has considered the Addendum to the Mitigated Negative Declaration adopted for the Commercial Medical Marijuana Land Use Ordinance pursuant to Section 15164 of the State CEQA Guidelines, make all of the required findings for approval of the Conditional Use Permit and Special Permit for 12,600 square feet of mixed-light cultivation based on evidence in the staff report, and adopt the Resolution approving the proposed Soul Arc Solutions, Inc. Conditional Use Permit and Special Permit for 12,600 square feet of cultivation subject to the recommended conditions.
+Find that the Commission has considered the Addendum to the Mitigated Negative Declaration adopted for the Commercial Medical Marijuana Land Use Ordinance pursuant to Section 15164 of the State CEQA Guidelines, make all of the required findings for approval of the Conditional Use Permit and Special Permit for 12,600 square feet of mixed-light cultivation based on evidence in the staff report, and adopt the Resolution approving the proposed Soul Arc Solutions, Inc. Conditional Use Permit and Special Permit for 12,600 square feet of cultivation subject to the recommended conditions.

-Executive Summary: The proposed project is a Conditional Use Permit (CUP) to continue operation an existing 14,247-square-foot of mixed light cannabis cultivation located on Assessor's Parcel Number (APN) 108-012-009, which is approximately 80 acres in size.
+Executive Summary: The proposed project is a Conditional Use Permit (CUP) to continue operation an existing 12,600-square-foot of mixed light cannabis cultivation located on Assessor's Parcel Number (APN) 108-012-009, which is approximately 80 acres in size.
 The site is currently developed with the cultivation areas, water storage pond and several hard-sided tanks.
-Clones are provided by an offsite, licensed commercial nursery.
+Clones are raised in an ancillary propagation nursery directly adjacent to the cultivation hoop structures.
 The applicant has constructed a 2,400 square foot drying and curing facility.
 As the facility was erected without permits after 2016, the applicant must pay triple building permit fees for the after-the-fact permitting of the structure.
 Further processing would occur at a licensed third-party facility.
-Cultivation activities would occur in four greenhouses totaling 14,247 square feet of mixed light cultivation, utilizing for a maximum of three cultivation cycles annually.
+Cultivation activities would occur in greenhouses totaling 12,600 square feet of mixed light cultivation, utilizing for a maximum of three cultivation cycles annually.
 Security for the site consists of locked gates, a six-foot fence, and cameras providing video surveillance.